-We’ve been to Sedona before and this would just be a quick, two night stop for us before going to the Grand Canyon.
+We’ve been to Sedona before and this would just be a quick, two-night stop for us before going to the Grand Canyon.
 We wanted to stay in the part of town that we knew, the downtown area by RT 89A.
-I checked the hotel where we stayed last time, the Amara Resort and Spa (now part of Kimpton Hotels), but the price was way more than what we wanted to pay.
-In fact, all the hotels on that road were out of our price range for this part of the trip.
+I checked the hotel where we stayed last time, the Amara Resort and Spa, but the price was way more than what we wanted to pay.
+In fact, all the hotels on that road were out of our price range.
 There were many hotels outside of town with more reasonable rates but I looked to see if any hotel was available with hotel points.
 The only one I could find was the Hyatt Piñon Pointe.

 Hyatt Residence Club Sedona, Piñon Pointe